seanslma/maki/Azure/AAD/aad_workload_identity.md

 https://docs.sqlalchemy.org/en/20/dialects/mssql.html#connecting-to-databases-with-access-tokens

 Note that the TOKEN_URL` is `https://database.windows.net/.default`, not `https://database.windows.net/`.
 Otherwise you will get the error `WorkloadIdentityCredential: Microsoft Entra ID error '(invalid_scope) AADSTS70011: The provided request must include a 'scope' input parameter.
 The provided value for the input parameter 'scope' is not valid.
 The scope https://database.windows.net/ is not valid.`

+If include `Authentication=ActiveDirectoryMsi` will lead to error `Cannot use Access Token with any of the following options: Authentication, Integrated Security, User, Password`.

 ```py
 import struct
 from sqlalchemy import create_engine, event